beele/JambiLight/README.md

 How to build & run:
 -----------------------------------------------------------
-- Have maven 3.x and the JDK/JRE 1.8u60 installed.
+- Have maven 3.x and at least JDK/JRE 1.8u60 installed.
 (Make sure maven is using Java 8 ==> mvn --version)
 - Clone the repository to a folder on your computer.
 - Build the project using maven:
   * Windows users can build by double clicking the build.bat file.